 In Virginia, Driving Under the Influence (DUI) with a Child Passenger is a serious offense.
 According to Mothers Against Drunk Driving (MADD), in 2017, 118 children were killed nationwide while riding as a passenger in a motor vehicle when the driver had Blood Alcohol Content (BAC) over 0.08 percent.
 Child passengers in vehicles driven by intoxicated drivers are less likely to wear a seat belt, increasing the risk for injury or death in a crash.
 Virginia treats this offense very seriously with mandatory fines and jail times.

-If you have been charged with DUI with a Child Passenger, contact the defense attorneys at S.L.
-England, PLLC.
+If you have been charged with DUI with a Child Passenger, contact S.L.
+England, PLLC. for a free legal consultation.

 Penalties